 Public interest should not be used to influence and in most cases compromise ethical medical/ clinical codes of practice.
 If anything, public interest lies in the knowledge and reassurance that their private medical records remain confidential irrespective of their socioeconomic status or political affiliation or diagnosis.

-We must never lose direction for simply perceived public interest.
-Confidentiality is everything in the health practice, the moment you compromise that you lose confidence in the whole system and the repercussions can be devastating when people start shying away from the services.
+We must never compromise ethical standards of practice for simply perceived public interest.
+Data protection and confidentiality are everything in the health practice, the moment you compromise that you lose confidence in the whole system and the repercussions can be devastating when people start shying away from the services.

 The other problem with any public testing of the Prime Minister is the message that it would be sending out about HIV and AIDS.
 HIV testing and certainly the status is not one of the preconditions for a Prime Ministerial or presidential job and many other senior jobs including within the health sector for as long as the individual does not perform any invasive procedures.